CFBench: A Comprehensive Constraints-Following Benchmark for LLMs: Experiment

 \subsection{Constraints-categorized Performance}

-To observe the performance across different constraint types, we calculated satisfaction scores for each constraint for the top 8 LLMs, as shown in Fig. \ref{constraints type result}.
-For primary constraints, many models struggled with contradictory constraints, revealing their limitations in handling conflicts.
-By considering requirement priorities, we captured nuances among multiple constraints, enabling detailed evaluation.
+To assess performance across different constraint types, we calculated satisfaction scores for the top 8 LLMs (see Fig. \ref{constraints type result}).
+Many models struggled with contradictory constraints, highlighting their limitations.
 GPT-4o excelled across various constraints, while other models alternated in leading different types.
 For secondary constraints, all models performed poorly in lexical, word, and sentence count constraints but did better in document count and audience style constraints.
 No single model consistently led across most constraint types.
-In summary, even the most advanced LLMs have significant room for improvement in certain constraint types, with each model showing specific weaknesses.
-This provides valuable insights for future model iterations.
+In summary, even the most advanced LLMs have significant room for improvement, with each model showing specific weaknesses, providing valuable insights for future iterations.